jdirosa/kuber/README.md

 1. Cleanup lambda resources (I created some dummy onces to test stuff out)
 1. Start saving data from emails
 1. Build the front end that lets me manage the things
 1. Architect how email rules will work.
-In the beginning, this might look like

-- Block
-- Allow
-- Limit
-  - This will watch the number of emails that come through and block after a certain threshhold.
-- Autorespond
-- Cat data somehow
+In the beginning, probably just `BLOCK`, `ALLOW`, `AUTO-RESPOND`, and `LIMIT`.
+Limit will monitor frequency and stop after a certain threshold.

+## Project Structure

+I'll get a diagram up here once things are further along

+## Get it Running

+Instructions to follow.
+This is a personal project and I am not really setting this up for generic set up and go.
+The instructions here will be mostly to remind myself in the event I leave it for some time